mbaze/bzpack/README.md

 most recent offset.
 * `Elias(N)`, `0`, `%oooooooo` – Copy `N + 1` bytes from an offset of `%oooooooo`.
 An offset of 0 indicates the end of the stream.

-Like BX0, the format uses a slower, globally optimal exhaustive parser.

 Supported options: